tf2pickup-pl/docs.tf2pickup.pl/docs/faq.md

 #### Will there ever be a website for international/regional pickups (wider than national)?
 If yes, when?

-We have a glimpse of a plan to launch European pickups, but there are quite some things that need to be sorted out first.
+We have a glimpse of a plan to launch European pickups, but there are quite a lot of things that need to be sorted out first.
 We do not plan on running any other pickup service on our own.

----

-#### Is tf2pickup.pl supposed to be for everyone?